 Strategic ESG Projects

-An organization should explicitly set-out it’s net-zero emissions strategic objectives and every related project should be consistently scored and assessed in relation to the degree of strategic alignment, benefits delivered, implementation risks, costs and resource requirements.
+An organization should explicitly set-out it’s net zero emission strategic objectives and every related project should be consistently scored and assessed in relation to the degree of strategic alignment, benefits delivered, implementation risks, costs and resource requirements.
 The objective is to maximize Environment Social and Governance outcomes most effectively and efficiently.

 Other Strategic Projects